webdetails/Viz-SVG/README.md

 Summarized, visualizations are composed of:

-* a generic model, that all new visualizations extend (javascript file)
+* a generic model, that all new visualizations extend from (javascript file)
 * a config file to register current available visualizations (js file)
 * a view to control the SVG rendering (js file)
 * and, a specific model (js file), representing the visualization, that extends the generic model and implements the actual visualizaion logic.